Why Transfer Photos out of Flickr?

 3. Transfer Photos from Flickr to Google Photos

-Now, the Flickr and the Google Photos are added to the MultCloud, then the next is the core step of the transmission: transfer your picyures from Flickr to Google Photos within MultCloud.
+Now, Flickr and Google Photos are added to the MultCloud, then the next is the core step of the transmission: transfer your pictures from Flickr to Google Photos within MultCloud.

-In MultCloud’s funtion bar, click the click the “Cloud Sync” to start your operation, then select “Flickr - Albums” as the source directory, select the “Google Photos - Albums” folder as the destination.
+In MultCloud’s function bar, click the click the “Cloud Transfer” to start your operation, then select “Flickr - Albums” as the source directory, select the “Google Photos - Albums” folder as the destination.

-Then, there are two sync methods that can be your choice: Schedule or Sync Now.
-You can click “Sync Now” to transfer your photos instantly from Flickr to Google Photos.
+Then, two transfer methods can be your choice: Schedule or Transfer Now.
+You can click “Transfer Now” to transfer your photos instantly from Flickr to Google Photos.

-Note: For the schedule sync, click “Schedule” to transfer photos whenever your devices are available.
+- For the scheduled transfer, click “Schedule” to transfer photos whenever your devices are available.

-To filter the photos unnecessary, you need to open the “Option” to select “Filter” to exclude certain files with a specific extension title name from being transferred.
+- To filter the photos unnecessary, you need to open the “Options” to select “Filter” to exclude certain files with a specific extension title name from being transferred.

-After the operation above finished, you could check the task process in the Task Manager.
+After the operation above is finished, you could check the task process in the Task List.

 Now, with the support of MultCloud, you already have a preliminary understanding on how to transfer photos from Flickr to Google Photos in one click.
 It can effectively help you save time downloading from Flickr to local and then uploading to Google Photos.

-After the above operations are completed, you may find that MultCloud still has many functions to meet your other needs, then you may also want to learn how to move photos from Google Drive to Google Photos or sync Flickr to Onedrive.
+After the above operations are completed, you may find that MultCloud still has many functions to meet your other needs, then you may also want to learn how to backup Google Drive to S3 or sync Dropbox with NAS.